Decomposition of tracial positive maps and applications in quantum information: Applications in Quantum Information Theory

 for all self-adjoint elements $ {X}\in \mathscr{A}$.
 Since $\varphi$ is a $3$-positive map, we have { } Since $\varphi$ is $3$-positive, by using \eqref{avali} and \eqref{varicomp}, we get { } which proves (ii).
 Next, note that the positivity of { } ensures that both matrices { } are positive.
 Applying Lemma \ref{epsilpo} and noting that $|\Phi\left( \frac{1}{2}[{B}, {A}]\right)|^2=|\Phi\left( \frac{1}{2}[{A}, {B}]\right)|^2$, we deduce (iii).
 Moreover, If the range of $\Phi$ is commutative, then the positivity of matrix \eqref{kia6} immediately implies \eqref{ki2}.

 To see (iv), first note that the positivity of the matrix \eqref{dovomi} implies that { } To the right of the above inequality, an easy computation shows that { } which ensures that both of matrices in inequality \eqref{sevomi} are positive.
 Since $\varphi$ is $4$-positive, $\varphi_2$ is $2$-monotone on $M_2(\mathscr{A})_+$.
-Hence, { } which gives (iii). \end{proof} \begin{corollary} Let $\mathscr{A}$ be a von Neumann algebra and let $\mathscr{B}$ be a unital $C^*$-algebra.
-If $\Phi: \mathscr{A} \to \mathscr{B}$ is a tracial completely positive map with $\Phi(0)=0$, then {\rm(i)--(iii)} in Theorem~\ref{hiesenberg} are valid for all self-adjoint elements ${A}, {B}\in \mathscr{A}$.
-Moreover, if $\Phi : \bigoplus_{i=1}^k \mathscr{A}_i \to \mathscr{B}$ is a tracial positive multilinear map such that $ \bigoplus_{i=1}^k \mathscr{A}_i$ or $ \mathscr{B}$ enjoys one of the properties {\rm(1)--(4)} in Theorem~\ref{main22}, then the following uncertainty type inequalities hold for all self-adjoint elements $\textbf{A}, \textbf{B}\in\bigoplus_{i=1}^k \mathscr{A}_i$ and every density operator $\textbf{P}$: \begin{itemize} \item[(i)] { } In particular, if the range of $\Phi$ is commutative, then { } \item[(ii)] { } \end{itemize} \end{corollary} \begin{proof} It follows from Theorem~\ref{th2.11} that a tracial completely positive map from a von Neumann algebra to a unital $C^*$-algebra satisfies the property $\mathscr{D}_\infty$.
-Hence, the first assertion is a direct consequence of Theorem~\ref{hiesenberg}.
+Hence, { } which gives (iii). \end{proof}